jdorn/json-editor/README.md

 When feasible, JSON Editor won't let users enter invalid data.
 However, in some cases it is still possible to enter data that doesn't validate against the schema.

-For those instances, you can use the `validate` method to check if the data is valid or not.
+You can use the `validate` method to check if the data is valid or not.

 ```javascript
 // Validate the editor's current value against the schema